Shamzmohamed/CoVid-19-Dash/README.md

 ### Data Source :

-The data used is the result of specific data treatment for the purpose in-hands in two .csv files - tracks.csv, and artists.csv.
-Both can be checked here: [`Covid Datasets`](https://github.com/datasets/covid-19/tree/main/data).
+The data utilised is the result of particular data treatment for the task at hand, which is included in three .csv files. - countries-aggregrated.csv, reference.csv and worldwide-aggregrate.csv.
+These data can be checked here: [`Covid Datasets`](https://github.com/datasets/covid-19/tree/main/data).